Fitness: Tips for staying motivated

 Are you hoping to lose weight?
 Boost your energy?
 Sleep better?
 Manage a chronic condition?
 Write down your goals.
 Seeing the benefits of regular exercise and writing your goals down on paper may help you stay motivated.

-You may also find it helps to keep an exercise diary.
+You may also find that it helps to keep an exercise diary.
 Record what you did during each exercise session, how long you exercised and how you felt afterward.
-Recording your efforts and tracking your progress can help you work toward your goals, and remind you that you're making progress.
+Recording your efforts and tracking your progress can help you work toward your goals and remind you that you're making progress.

 5. Join forces with friends, neighbors or others

 You're not in this alone.
-Invite friends or co-workers to join you when you exercise.
+Invite friends or co-workers to join you when you exercise or go on walks.
 Work out with your partner or other loved ones.
 Play soccer with your kids.
-Organize a group of neighbors to take fitness classes at a local health club.
+Organize a group of neighbors to take fitness classes at a local health club or work out together virtually on video.

 6. Reward yourself